aurelienboye/LM_LMM_GLM_GLMM/README.md

 ## Data

-Data for the exercise can either be directly download from R or found in the data folder
+Data for the exercise can either be directly download from R or found in the data folder of the [Github repository](https://github.com/aurelienboye/LM_LMM_GLM_GLMM)

 ## Credits